nebulab/playbook/personal-growth/competency-matrix.html.md

 ---
 title: Competency matrix
 meta_description: >
-  Nebulab has a structured growth framework to ensure our team members always know what the next step is for their career.
+  Nebulab has a growth framework to ensure our team members always know what the next step is for their career.
 Read about this process in our Playbook!
 ---

 In 2018, Nebulab doubled in size, growing from 10 to 20 engineers.
 This created a unique set of